twelvelabs/web_analytics/README.md

 ## Overview

 A simple web analytics prototype (Rails+React) I was asked to put together as a [programming exercise](./docs/requirements.md).
+I recorded my thoughts and design decisions in a short [retrospective](./docs/retrospective.md).

 ## Prerequisites